amandabee/workshops/2019/advanced_media_institute/charts.md

 * They cite their source, but it isn't in bold.

 ## Don't make bad charts
+There's a world of [really bad charts](https://www.reddit.com/r/dataisugly/) on Reddit.

 Charts and illustrations should make a story more clear or draw you in.
 It is possible to include [charts that do neither](https://www.nbcnews.com/politics/meet-the-press/democratic-voters-weigh-ideal-2020-candidate-traits-n978621).
 This is kind of cheating because they're grabbing stills that are probably closer to pull quotes than anything else, but the charts are really hard to make sense of.

-There's a world of [really bad charts](https://www.reddit.com/r/dataisugly/) on Reddit.
+You can [use their data](https://www.documentcloud.org/documents/6189211-19253-NBCWSJ-July-Poll-7-11-2019-Release.html) to revise their charts if you want to play around.
 Overall, there is some great reporting in CalMatter's 2018 report on [Homeless in California—what the data reveals](https://calmatters.org/articles/homeless-in-california-what-the-data-reveals/) but skim down to the charts. » *Question:* Do they hold up for you?

 Are **millenials really having fewer children**?
 The answer is probably "duh, of course they are".
 But looking at stories about the data there are a lot of examples of y-axis shenanigans: